A-Kerim/me/_pages/about.md

 News!
 ======
-* Our work was accepted "Mobile Games Success and Failure: Mining the Hidden Factors" at Neural Computing and Applications Journal.
+* Our work "Mobile Games Success and Failure: Mining the Hidden Factors" was accepted by Neural Computing and Applications Journal.